Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 It’s also worth reading Google’s ‘Search Essentials’ resource — this spells out Google’s technical requirements for a site to rank; its spam policies; and best practice for ensuring high rankings.

-The Google Search Central YouTube channel also contains useful video content for anyone hoping to improve their presence in search results; and to ensure you don’t miss out on Google’s latest advice on SEO, it’s advisable to follow the Google Search Liaison team’s X (Twitter) feed.
+The Google Search Central YouTube channel also contains useful video content for anyone hoping to improve their presence in search results; and to ensure you don’t miss out on Google’s latest official advice on SEO, it’s advisable to follow the Google Search Liaison team’s X (Twitter) feed.

 More ways to boost your position in search results

 I hope the above tips have helped you understand how to make your site more visible in Google search results!
+If you have any questions, do leave a comment.

 However, there are a lot more steps you can take to improve your search ranking — if you’re interested in finding out more about these, and want to make more substantial improvements to your site’s performance in Google, then do sign up below to get access to our free SEO toolkit.
+You might also like to buy our Super Simple SEO book.

 Don’t miss out on our free SEO toolkit